iamhosseindhv/notistack/README.md

 Alternatively, You can use `useSnackbar` hook to display Snackbars.
 Just remember to wrap your app inside of a `SnackbarProvider` to have access to the hook context:

-**2:** Export any component that needs to send notification using `withSnackbar`.
-By doing this, you'll have access to methods `enqueueSnackbar` and `closeSnackbar`, where the former can be used to send snackbars.

 ```javascript
 import { SnackbarProvider, useSnackbar } from 'notistack';